antoineco/aco-oracle_java/README.md

 #####`custom_download_url`

-Do not download the Oracle Java archive from Oracle servers, instead use an alternative URL (example: `http://repo.mycompany.com/jdk-8u66-linux-x64.tar.gz`).
-Requires `format` set to `tar.gz`
+Do not download the Oracle Java archive from Oracle servers, instead use an alternative URL (example: `http://myrepo.com/jdk-8u66-linux-x64.tar.gz`)

 #####`custom_checksum`